 Hopefully, by the time you read the end of this blog post, you’ve come up with 12 months of social media content and resident events.
 If you’re still hurting for some big ideas, we’ve got you covered.
 Check out our FREE eBook of 36 social media holidays – we’ve even come up with resident event suggestions for each holiday.
 You can download our eBook by clicking the link below.

-Siobhan Park is a Digital Marketing Specialist (and the Culture Captain) at REPLI.
+Siobhan Park is a Digital Marketing Specialist overseeing content creation and organic media.

 - 4 mins read